erykjj/nebulder/README.md

   -v, --version  show program's version number and exit -o directory   Output directory (defaults to dir where Outline is located) -z             Zip packages
+  -V id          Config version number or id (optional)
 ```

+NOTE: `-V id` is optional; versioning is via an auto-incrementing *version.txt* file (starting at "v1.0.0" by default), or one can specify the version number/id
 ____
 ## Feedback